 Interestingly, something I noticed when writing this article is who are the leading apologists who espouse the different views.
 Some leading recent proponents of an evidential approach to apologetics are: Norman Geisler, William Craig, J. P. Moreland, and R.C.
 Sproul.
-The leading proponents of presuppositionalism are : Ken Ham, Jason Lisle, Jonathan Sarfati, and John Morris.
+The leading proponents of presuppositionalism are : Ken Ham, Jason Lisle, Jonathan Sarfati, and John MacArthur among others.
 You should notice a trend.
-Every single one of the leading recent proponents is compromised on creation and the age of the earth.
+Every single one of the leading recent proponents of evidentialism is compromised on creation and the age of the earth.
 Geisler, Sproul, and Moreland are (or were) old earth, and Craig is edging towards a theistic evolutionist position, recently endorsing a book by a noted theistic evolutionist.
-All the presuppositionists on the other hand, are well-known creation apologists.
+All the presuppositionalists on the other hand, are well-known creation apologists and pastors.
 Matthew 7:20 comes to mind.
 “Wherefore by their fruits ye shall know them.”
 Just a thought.

 Hopefully this admittedly very brief primer on presuppositional and evidential approaches to apologetics has given you an idea why we at In His Image use the presuppositional approach.
 Obviously there is a lot more which could be covered on this topic.
 If you want to learn logic and how the presuppositional approach to apologetics works in more detail, we highly recommend Dr. Jason Lisle’s videos on the topic, which may be found on YouTube by searching his name, and the word “apologetics”.